Storm Gerrit brings disruption on road, rail and ferry networks

 Yellow weather warnings are in place throughout Wednesday for much of northern, western and southern Scotland.

+Shortly after 2pm, ScotRail said no further trains would run between Aberdeen and Dundee, Inverness and Perth, Aberdeen and Inverness or on the West Highland, Kyle and Far North lines for the rest of Wednesday.

+Several routes have been flooded, including Kilwinning to Ardrossan/Largs, Dumfries to Kilmarnock, Ladybank to Dundee, Dalmuir to Balloch/Helensburgh as well as Paisley to Gourock/Wemyss Bay.

-All train services between Edinburgh and Helensburgh Central have been cancelled as a result of a tree falling and blocking the railway at Dumbarton East.
+Earlier, all train services between Edinburgh and Helensburgh Central were cancelled as a result of a tree falling and blocking the railway at Dumbarton East.

 Network Rail confirmed the tree had caught fire, affecting the overhead power lines.